Ronmantech/Nodejs_Template/README.md

 ## Help Desk

 If "cant find modules" error is encountered.
-Please
+Try the following:
 ```
 npm install
 ```

 If "Node Sass could not find a binding for your current environment" or "throw new Error(errors.missingBinary());" error is encountered.
+Try either of the following:
 ```
 rm -rf node_modules
 npm install